 Back of the Door Organization

 In the next corner, I have a small chest that I use to store a variety of props for taking pictures.
 Those large reflectors are also used for shooting images around here.

-I use these a ton in my crafting but why not show off my extras in the craft room!
+I use these items a ton in my crafting but figured why not show off my extras in the craft room?

 And that rotary phone on the top actually works! 😉

 Custom Craft Table

-The very center of the room contains a large custom made craft table.
+The very center of the room contains a large custom-made craft table.
 My husband made it a few years ago.
-Again, keeping it real, I wanted to take my pictures with my full set up.
+Again, keeping it real, I wanted to take my pictures with my full setup.
 I use tons of lights to take images for this site.

 There is also a PVC pipe setup that helps me to shoot videos for this site.
-NOTE: Any bloggers that want more information on my set up can see that here.

 The end of the table next to the window holds more supplies in baskets.